 Fuzzy Logic in Industrial Control Systems

-The use of fuzzy logic in industrial automation comes in handy in controlling various parameters such as temperature, pressure and flow.
-It is common in many industrial systems to encounter various states in which absolute control becomes difficult; fuzzy logic fits best to this situation.
+Fuzzy logic in industrial automation comes in handy in controlling various parameters such as temperature, pressure, and flow.
+It is common in many industrial systems to encounter various states where absolute control becomes difficult; fuzzy logic fits best in this situation.

-For example; in chemical processing a fuzzy logic controller uses the reaction rate as well as the environmental condition to determine optimal temperature, thus achieving stable output without large swings.
+For example, in chemical processing, a fuzzy logic controller uses the reaction rate and the environmental condition to determine optimal temperature, thus achieving stable output without large swings.

 Fuzzy Logic in Home Appliances

-Washing machines, air conditioners, refrigerators and many other home appliances take advantage of fuzzy logic implementations for better adaptive functionality.
-By optimizing performance according to the input settings such as the load, temperature of the water, and user settings, fuzzy logic can improve energy efficiency.
+Washing machines, air conditioners, refrigerators, and many other home appliances use fuzzy logic implementations for better adaptive functionality.
+Fuzzy logic can improve energy efficiency by optimizing performance according to the input settings, such as the load, temperature of the water, and user settings.

 Example in Washing Machines:

-The entire washing cycle in washing machines controlled by so called fuzzy logic, which ensures that the washing machine will cycle through different modes based on the level of dirt, temperature of the water used, and the amount of clothing in the machine.
+The entire washing cycle in washing machines is controlled by so-called fuzzy logic, which ensures that the machine will cycle through different modes based on the level of dirt, the temperature of the water used, and the amount of clothing in the machine.

-The rules include that ‘If the load is heavy and dirt level is high, washing time should be prolonged’, thus developing a system that is effective and friendly to the user.
+The rules include the following: ‘If the load is heavy and the dirt level is high, washing time should be prolonged,’ thus developing a system that is effective and friendly to the user.

 Fuzzy Logic in Healthcare

-Fuzzy logic systems find application in other fields as well, which is healthcare, where subjective evaluations are part of the tasks.
-As far as medical diagnosis is concerned, for instance, most of the time symptoms are not clearly defined or experienced simultaneously even to different diseases; it is in this field that fuzzy logic is useful with such uncertainties.
+Fuzzy logic systems also find application in other fields, such as healthcare, where subjective evaluations are part of the tasks.
+As far as medical diagnosis is concerned, for instance, symptoms are usually not clearly defined or experienced simultaneously, even for different diseases; in this field, fuzzy logic is helpful with such uncertainties.

 Example:

-A fuzzy system for the diagnosis of diabetes may integrate inputs such as blood sugar levels, body mass index, and patient’s signs or symptoms in the diagnosis.
-A fuzzy rule might be “If blood sugar is high and weight is above average then, the risk of being diabetic is high.”
+A fuzzy system for diagnosing diabetes may integrate inputs such as blood sugar levels, body mass index, and the patient’s signs or symptoms in the diagnosis.
+A fuzzy rule might be, “If blood sugar is high and weight is above average, then the risk of being diabetic is high.”

-The odds such risk levels are encountered in further screening, tests or procedures are followed, and sometimes even preventive measures are taken.
+The odds of such risk levels are encountered in further screening, tests or procedures are followed, and preventive measures are sometimes taken.

 Fuzzy Logic in Financial Systems

-It is common to encounter financial data that is fuzzy and not in precision and clear form and fuzzy logic can find application in this area as it is increasingly finding its place in the world of finance as well as stock trading.
-Fuzzy logic systems make use of trends, volatility, and sentiment to deduce recommendation and risks regarding investments.
+It is common to encounter fuzzy financial data that is not precise and clear.
+F fuzzy logic can find application in this area as it increasingly finds its place in finance and stock trading.
+Fuzzy logic systems use trends, volatility, and sentiment to deduce investment recommendations and risks.

 How to resolve failed to pull Helm chart